k0T0z/gsoc24-blog/_posts/2024-05-16-google-summer-of-code-2024-bonding-period.markdown

 In order for this to go without problems, I need to see the output shader, which mean I will have to implement a shader renderer that I can use to render the output shader.
 It has to be separated from the engine as it must has a GUI stuff in order to see the animated shader.

 For now, I am gonna start implementing the graph functionalities.
+Where is the location in the codebase?
+Well let's figure this out before the coding period starts.

+The graph backend is not related to the ``Graphics_Systems``, although, it will require a system to render the generated shader.
+I think the most suitable location is inside ``Universal_System``.

 [my-google-summer-of-code-2024-project]: https://summerofcode.withgoogle.com/programs/2024/projects/wYTZuQbA